casper-network/docs-archive/workflow/ledger-setup.rst

 4. Click on **Connect** button in the **Ledger** section.
 5. Click on **Connect to Ledger wallet** button.
 6. Select an account you want to use.
-7. Now, your Ledger device is connected to the web wallet.
+7. Now, your Ledger device is connected to the Web wallet.

 View account details
 ~~~~~~~~~~~~~~~~~~~~